hawkeye64/onvif-nvt/README.md

 The `onvif-nvt` package will work only with `node` server-side.
 Ultimately, you would use sockets to communicate between a client and server the desired ONVIF commands.

 ## Installation
-Note: This is a work-in-progress (Pre-Release), and while so, there will be many updates.
+Note: This is an active project, and while so, there will be many updates.
 PRs are welcomed.

 ```npm install onvif-nvt```